 Report on Other Legal and Regulatory Requirements

-1. As required by 'the Companies (Auditors' Report) Order 2017 ("theOrder")issued by the Central Government of India in terms of sub-section (11) ofsection 143 of the Act we give in the "Annexure A" a statement on the mattersspecified in paragraphs 3 and 4 of the Order to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the "Annexure A" a statement on the matters specified inparagraphs 3 and 4 of the Order to the extent applicable.

-2. As required by Section 143(3) of the Act we report that:
+2. As requited by Section 143(3) of the Act we report that:

-a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.
+a.
+We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.
+b.
+In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statement dealt with by thisReport are in agreement with the books of account.
+c.
+The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) the Statement of Changes in Equity and the Cash Flow Statement dealt with by thisReport are in agreement with the books of account.

-d) In our opinion the aforesaid standalone Ind AS financial statements comply with theAccounting Standards specified under Section 133 of the Act.
+d.
+In our opinion the aforesaid standalone financial statements comply with the IndianAccounting Standards prescribed underSection 133ofthe Act.

-e) On the basis of the written representations received from the directors as on 31stMarch 2018 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2018 from being appointed as a director in terms of Section164 (2) of the Act.
+e.
+On the basis of the written representations received from the directors as on March312019 taken on record by the Board of Directors none of the directors is disqualifiedas on March 312019 from being appointed as a director in terms of Section 164(2) oftheAct.

-f) With respect to the adequacy of the Internal Financial Control over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B".
+f.
+With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B".

-g) With respect to other matters to be included in the Auditors' Report in accordancewith Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinion and to thebest of our information and according to the explanations given to us:
+h.
+With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

-i) The company did not have any long term contracts including derivative contracts forwhich there were any material foreseeable losses.
+ii.
+The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.

-ii) There were no amounts required to be transferred to the Investor Education andProtection Fund by the company.
+iii.
+There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.

 | ||For SHAH & SHAH ASSOCIATES |